FADM-DCMN-CORY-A-HOFSTAD-USN/OFFICIAL-GUNDAM-MAXWELL-RIFLE-PATENT/README.md

 By inserting a steel projectile into the barrel, distances are infinite and dangerous.

+Ice is not good for electrical equipment.
+The goal is to get as cold as possible, while achieving the highest charge possible.

+Charge is important, because with enough charge no ice will form.

+"I will drain my battery to take a shot if I can save people by doing so." -Former Gundam Pilot

 Using magnetic projectiles is restricted by Starfleet, and several bodies.
 I cannot protect you from the consenquences of sending a dangerous projectile though deep space where it cannot be stopped.

 1-3 inches is common for handheld rifle.